dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 1. Assign combined Lake Powell and Lake Mead storage (left) to flex accounts (right).

-## Beginning of year reservoir storage
+## Begin of year reservoir storage

 In year, beginning of year reservoir storage is the Lake Powell and Lake Mead volumes specified in Section 1B.